 Algal sampling occurs three times per year at each site, roughly spring, summer, and autumn.
 Sampling must occur within the first 21 days of the 1 month window specified in Appendix D, with a minimum of two weeks between sampling dates.
 Accommodations for local weather conditions (e.g., late ice-off) may be made that cause the sample date to fall outside of the pre-determined window.
-Use NEON's problem reporting system to report sampling efforts that take place outside of the defined sampling window.
+See the appropriate Aquatic Site Sampling Design for your domain for additional details and scheduling preferences.
+Use NEON's problem reporting system to seek guidance and report sampling efforts that take place outside of the defined sampling window.